tsk902000/manga-reader-stack/README.md

 # Steps for working
+1. `cp .env.examples .env` and change your value
-To make this work seamlessly, follow these three steps after running docker-compose up -d:
+2. To make this work seamlessly, follow these three steps after running `docker-compose up -d`:

 ## 1. Configure Suwayomi for Komga
 Suwayomi downloads manga into a folder structure like: Downloads/Source Name/Manga Title/Chapter.cbz.